AL0YSI0US/reading-notes/CLI_Terminal_GUI_IDE_VS_Code_Abstraction.md

 - Beware of silly typos.

+## Linux is an Extensionless System ##

+> A file extension is normally a set of 2 - 4 characters after a full stop at the end of a file, which denotes what type of file it is.
+The following are common extensions:

+- file.exe - an executable file, or program.
+- file.txt - a plain text file.
+- file.png, file.gif, file.jpg - an image.

 |**command**|**result**|
 |  :----: | ---- |
 |  **pwd** |  Print Working Directory - ie. Where are we currently.  |